GRONINGEN-MICROBIOME-CENTRE/TransplantLines/README.md

 This github repo describes workflow and codes used in The TransplantLines study:

 Contents:
-* Microbiome profiling and description of microbiome
+* Microbiome profiling and description of microbiome (Microbiome profiling and description of microbiome.Rmd)
-* Mortality Analysis
+* Mortality Analysis (See Mortality Analysis.Rmd)
-* Differential abundance analysis
+* Differential abundance analysis (See Differential abundance analysis.Rmd)
-* Calculation of microbiome variance explained by phenotypes
+* Calculation of microbiome variance explained by phenotypes (See Calculation of microbiome variance explained by phenotypes.Rmd)
-* Immunosuppresive medication analysis (Immunosuppresive medication analysis and Figure 5.Rmd)
+* Immunosuppresive medication analysis (See Immunosuppresive medication analysis and Figure 5.Rmd)
-* Longitudinal analysis (Longitudinal analysis and Figure 6.Rmd)
+* Longitudinal analysis (See Longitudinal analysis and Figure 6.Rmd)

 ***Microbiome profiling and description of microbiome***